 |Photo courtesy of PEXELS|

-Mommy would want to continue to work, to keep herself busy because our Daddy just died."
-I managed to ask.
+Mommy would want to continue to work, to keep herself busy because our Daddy has just died.

-"Your Mother might have to rest for a long time if she has tuberculosis of the stomach, but if it is cancer, I will discuss it with you further.
-In the meantime, let's do first the operation".
+Your Mother might have to rest for a long time if she has tuberculosis of the stomach.
+If it is cancer, I will discuss it with you further.
+In the meantime, let's do the surgical operation first.

 I spent a sleepless night and woke up very early.